nmenant/f5-101-lab-Mesos-Marathon/README.md

 * Overview of Mesos and Marathon and their key components
 * Install Mesos and Marathon with 3 masters and 2 agents
-* How to launch application from Marathon
+* How to launch applications from Marathon
 * How to install Mesos-DNS for service discovery
 * How to setup and install F5 solutions for Mesos / Marathon environment